Our Programs

 Learn more here.

-Overview: Enjoy the team atmosphere and experience a limited amount of competition as you improve skills through in-water and dryland training.
+Overview: Older swimmers can enjoy the team atmosphere and experience a limited amount of competition as you improve skills through in-water and dryland training.

-Time Commitment: 2x week;y, 4 hours, based on Sept-June season
+Time Commitment: 2x weekly, 4 hours, based on Sept-June season

-Fees and Payments: $250 Deposit + Sept training fee and then seasonal fees paid in instalments
+Fees and Payments: $350 Deposit + seasonal fees paid in instalments starting in September

-Focus Areas: Fun, team-based training and some competitive experience.
+Focus Areas: Fun, team-based training with swimmers of very similar ages plus some competitive experience.

 Meet & Events: Up to 2 Regional League meets plus 2 Club Watershows and other club events.